telerik/document-processing-docs/introduction.md

 Telerik Document Processing is a bundle of UI-independent, cross-platform libraries enabling you to process the most commonly used flow, fixed and spreadsheet document formats.
 The components allow to create documents, import, modify and export them without external dependencies.

-In theT Framework implementation, the following file formats are supported:
+In the **.NET Framework** implementation, the following file formats are supported:

 * CSV
 * DOCX